tuura/fantasi/doc/README.md

   help                           Print help of the tool
 ```

-**Example of usage:**
+**Can you give me any examples?** For example, by running `start`, you
-For example, by running `start`, you will compute the average shortest path
+will compute the average shortest path of the networks with all the nodes
-of the networks with all the nodes enabled.
-With the command `test-drug 3 --
+enabled.
+With the command `test-drug 3 -- 10 60 99`, you will compute the
-10 60 99`, you will compute the average shortest path (and the impact on the
+average shortest path (and the impact on the resilience of the network)
-resilience of the network) when the nodes with indices {10, 60, 99} are off.
+with the nodes with indices {10, 60, 99} are disabled.

 ## Generate your own Nios II processor